Dems Gain Momentum to Take Back House Next Year

 There have been four special elections held in deep-red Republican districts in 2017.
 The GOP has held all four, but Democrats have made it interesting on every occasion, signifying that an animated base exists even in Republican strongholds.
 Democrats have also won a number of state and local races across the country.
 And, as Wasserman notes, Trump’s election has inspired a “bonanza” of Democratic candidates competing all over the country, including in districts where the party had failed to even field a candidate in recent years.

 If Democrats did win the House, they could grind to a halt any prospective Republican legislation — not that the GOP has been particularly successful on that front lately anyway.
-Perhaps more importantly, they could initiate impeachment proceedings, though the prospect of removing the president would still be a steep uphill climb.
+Perhaps more important, they could initiate impeachment proceedings, though the prospect of removing the president would still be a steep uphill climb.

 Taking back the Senate is a much more daunting task for Democrats, since the map is stacked against them.
 The Cook Report rates only four incumbent Republicans as vulnerable, whereas there are 13 Democrats running in competitive elections, including red staters like North Dakota’s Heidi Heitkamp and West Virginia’s Joe Manchin.
-Still, in the context of wave elections like those in 1994, 2006, and 2010, it is common for a rising partisan tide to lift all boats, making the challenge of hanging on to such seats more feasible.
+Still, in the context of wave elections like those in 1994, 2006, and 2010, it is common for a rising partisan tide to lift all boats, making the challenge of hanging onto such seats more feasible.

 Comments